 Pain and Suffering Multiplier

 The multiplier method is an equation frequently used by insurance companies and is a common way to calculate pain and suffering damages.
-You add up all actual damages (also called special damages) and multiply that number by a number between 1.5 to 5.
+You add up all special damages and multiply the result by a number between 1.5 to 5.
 The number by which you multiply is called the "multiplier," which indicates the degree of seriousness of your pain and suffering and any other general damages you suffered.

-For example, if you sustained serious injuries, the multiplier should be close to 5, and it can possibly go higher (6 or 7) if your injuries are very serious.
+For example, if you sustained very grave injuries, the multiplier should be close to 5.
 Use FindLaw's Damages Estimate Worksheet to determine the seriousness of your pain and suffering damages.
 Here are some factors to consider in determining the appropriate multiplier for your pain and suffering: